 Awards and Opportunities for UMN Graduate Students

-We regularly offer Summer Research funding intended to provide financial support to currently enrolled University of Minnesota graduate students, in order to further their progress toward the degree.
-Generally, awards are slated for post-prelim Ph.D. students.
+We regularly offer Summer Research funding in the amount of $6,000 to a University of Minnesota graduate student, in order to further their progress toward the degree.
+Generally, due to the competitiveness of the award, post-prelim Ph.D. students are given priority.

-Teaching and Research Assistantships for advanced (ABD) graduate students
+Research Assistantships for advanced doctoral (ABD) status graduate students

-During the academic year and sometimes the summer, the Center for Austrian Studies regularly hires Ph.D. candidates as teaching and research assistants to work with affiliated faculty on course design (funding permitting), or on its major projects and publications.
-Please contact the Center about current openings.
+During the academic year and sometimes the summer, the Center for Austrian Studies regularly hires Ph.D. candidates as research assistants to work with Center staff and affiliated faculty on publications and other major projects.
+Please contact the Center at [email protected] about any current openings.

 Doctoral Research Fellowships - Funded by the OeAD (Austria's Agency for Education and Internationalisation)